UK-Catalysis-Hub/wordpress_ukch_plugin/README.md

 - https://www.wpbeginner.com/wp-tutorials/how-to-create-a-custom-wordpress-widget/
 - https://www.youtube.com/watch?v=I-P183PvRIQ

-The plugin code should be copied to the public_html\wp-content\plugins\rubyclient and then activated with wordpress admin
+The plugin code should be copied to the public_html\wp-content\plugins\wordpress_ukch_plugin and then activate it with wordpress admin